kyma-project/community/internal/proposals/logs/unified-approach-to-logging-levels.md

       containers:
         - env:
           - name: LOG_LEVEL
-            value: {{ .Values.global.logLevel }}
+            value: {{ .Values.global.log.level }}
           ...
 ```

-The default value for the `logLevel` could be `"warn"` so there will be additional resources - overrides - present only on the DEV environment.
+The default value for the `log.level` could be `"warn"` so there will be additional resources - overrides - present only on the DEV environment.

 In the application there will be an environment variable reader which will parse the value and set the proper logging level in the logger.